EricSorum/korprulu-finance/README.md

 # Korprulu Finance

-This landing page for a fictional finance company demonstrates use of raw web fundamentals: HTML, CSS, and JavaScript.
+This landing page is for a fictional finance company written in vanilla HTML, CSS, and JavaScript.

+The challenge is to make a web page with only the three basic code files: index.html, style.css, and script.js to practice raw web fundamentals.
 No frameworks, external links, or packages are used.
-100% hand-coded - no copypasta or AI.
+100% hand-coded.
+No copypasta or AI.

 The page may be viewed here: